lucas-subli/EnacomPythonExample/README.md

 ## Installing virtualenv and virtualenvwrapper

+(This section is optional, but recommended)

 Using pip , we can install any package in the Python Package Index quite easily including virtualenv and virtualenvwrapper.

-I’m a fan of Python virtual environments and I encourage you to use them for ENACOM projects.
+We at ENACOM are fans of virtual environments and highly encourage you to use them for ENACOM projects.

-In case you have multiple projects on your machine, using virtual environments will allow you to isolate them and install different versions of packages.
+If you have multiple projects on your machine (which will eventually happen), using virtual environments will allow you to isolate them and install different versions of packages.

 In short, using both virtualenv and virtualenvwrapper  allow you to solve the
 “Project X depends on version 1.x, but Project Y needs 4.x dilemma.

-[The folks over at RealPython may be able to convince you if I haven’t, so give this excellent blog post on RealPython a read.](https://realpython.com/blog/python/python-virtual-environments-a-primer/)
+[The folks over at RealPython may be able to convince you if you still have doubts.](https://realpython.com/blog/python/python-virtual-environments-a-primer/)

-Again, let me reiterate that it’s standard practice in the Python community to be leveraging virtual environments of some sort, so I suggest you do the same:
+It’s standard practice in the
+Python community to be leveraging virtual environments of some sort, so I suggest you do the same: